“This post may contain affiliate links. Please read my disclosure for more info.

 In exchange for 20-30 minutes a week, a budget will help you to spend your money intentionally, in a way that aligns with your goals.

-What’s your ideal life?
-What could you set your sights on now, so you’d have less regrets later in lif
+What are a few things you could you set your sights on now, that would enable you to have less regrets later in life?

 - Are there places you want to travel to?

 - A subject you’d like to learn more about and possibly work in?

 A budget is like that friend who tells you the truth even when it may hurt a bit.
 But you treasure them nonetheless because they help you to grow.